sergei-bondarenko/xchg/README.md

 # start.
 balance = {'cash': 100, 'ETC': 0, 'ETH': 0, 'LTC': 0}

-# Set a trading fee which will be paid for each buy or sell trade (e.g. 1%).
+# Set a trading fee which will be paid for each buy or sell trade (in this
-# You can use 0 if you don't want a fee.
+# example it's 1%).
+You can set 0 if you don't want any fee to be paid.
 fee = 0.01

 # Set a minimum order size expressed in a cash currency.
 You can not place